SageBrushes/ARESNYC/README.md

 * Allow anyone to contribute and publicly address issues with the organization
 * Set a framework with which other ARES groups can use for their County/District/Section

+Note for folks who have stumbled upon this page.
+This is a work in progress.